Grid Movies: Introduction

 Recently, Sarkar \cite{Sarkar2010} defined several maps between the $\HFK$ complexes of two different knots.
 In particular, he defined chain maps, whose underlying grid diagram maps could be viewed as births, deaths and saddles of a grid cobordism connecting two grid diagrams.
 Juh\'{a}sz \cite{Juhasz2009} using sutured Floer homology has already shown that $\widehat{\HFK}$ is functorial with respect to smooth decorated cobordisms.
 This leads one to conjecture the following. \begin{conj} Grid diagram maps induce maps on $\HFK^-$ that are invariant with respect to marked smooth isotopy classes of surfaces. \end{conj}

 At this point, this conjecture is premature for at least two reasons: (1) the correspondence between smooth surfaces and these sequences is not understood which also means that it is not understood how smooth surface isotopies relate to the yet undefined notion of grid isotopy; (2) little is known about marked smooth isotopy classes.
 The purpose of this paper is to present the correspondences and definitions needed for the first point.
-That is, we define grid movies and grid movie isotopies and give the correspondences between, respectively, smooth embedded surfaces in $\R^4$ and smooth isotopies of these surfaces.
-We address the marking concerns dealing with the second point in \cite{Graham2013b}.
+That is, we define grid movies and grid movie isotopies and give the correspondences between, respectively, smooth embedded surfaces in 4-space and smooth isotopies of these surfaces.
+We take the first step in addressing the marking concerns dealing with the second point in \cite{Graham2014}.

 However, before moving on we give a brief explanation of why the marking correspondences are necessary.
 It was conjectured that knot Floer homology is only well defined with a particular type of marking.
 In fact Sarkar in \cite{Sarkar2011} has shown that rotating this marking once around a knot induces a non-trivial automorphism of the knot Floer homology chain complex for most of the 85 prime knots up to nine crossings.
 Therefore, we eventually need to understand the relation between marked grid movies and smooth marked surfaces embedded in 4-space.
 However, we will only deal with the unmarked topological aspects in this paper.